Welcome to the X-ray Technology (Radiologic Technology) Program at Dalton State College

 Community Service Project: Annual Food Collection for service area.
 Friendship House Book Drive, Dalton, Georgia.

 - 2014: 1000 pounds

 - 2012: 1100 pounds

-THANKS TO EVERYONE WHO DONATED FOOD!!!
+THANKS TO EVERYONE WHO DONATED FOOD AND BOOKS!!!

 The Radiologic Technology Program at Dalton State College is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Revised/Reviewed 4/2/2019 (SD West)

 Program Mission: The purpose of Radiologic Technology Program is to provide students with integrated learning experiences in theory and practice that will enable them to provide high quality images and patient care in keeping with the service excellence philosophy of Dalton State College.
 In the professional course providing these skills and experiences, students are expected to successfully complete national registry/certification examinations.